About the Course

 Next, students do research on their potential placement and prepare a one page report that provides basic background on the organization.

-You get more out of an internship when you clarify what it is you want to learn.
+You get more out of an internship when you clarify what you want to learn.
 Once students have established their internship, a preliminary version of learning objectives is drafted on the internship contract agreement and a research design is developed as a plan to accomplish these objectives.
 At a minimum, the research design should set forth some questions to be asked and some means of answering them.

 Interns should record their activities in a journal, work file or detailed daily calendar.
 The weekly journal entry should not be a description of what the intern did that day; rather, it is a record of what the intern learned.